EUROVOLC-ML/VolUnD-Toolkit/README.md

 - **[cache](cache)** (internal use): storage directory for internally-processed dataset.
 - **[dataset](dataset)**: directory containing default locations for train/validation/test files.
 Each directory can contain an arbitrary number of files, each of which must be saved in PyTorch format (using torch.save) in dictionary format, containing the following keys:
   - CHANNELS_NAME (optional): list of name for each channel,
-  - TIME_DESC (optional): natural-language description of the temporal interval of represented in the file,
+  - TIME_DESC (optional): natural-language description of the temporal interval represented in the file,
   - DATA: float tensor of size "stations × number of signals × chunk length",
   - LABEL (optional): 0 for no activity or normal activity, 1 for e.g. mild volcanic activity, 2 for e.g. energetic eruptive activity ; if not provided, non-normal events will not be emphasized during visualization,
   - TIMESTAMP: list of Unix timestamps of size “number of signals”, corresponding to the end of the signals in DATA.